alesegdia/phackman/GDD.md

 #### Generate layout

 Having a list with the figures we want, we can place them using different strategies.
 The one I will come up with by now is fairly simple: pick a random shape and place it to the left, as in tetris but shapes going left instead of down.
+The row will be selected randomly.

+Currently, if no more pieces fit the blank canvas, an error is thrown and the app is stopped, but we could resolve this by making the map wider and/or trying to use other random row.

 #### Extract path